Entropic Gromov-Wasserstein between Gaussian Distributions: Introduction

-When probability measures lie in different spaces, Gromov-Wasserstein distance~\cite{Memoli_Gromov} has been widely used to comparing these distributions.
-To circumvent the issue of defining distance between two points in different spaces, the main idea of Gromov-Wasserstein distance is to consider the transportation of similarity matrices among points in same spaces.
+When probability measures lie in different spaces, their locations are not comparable, their inner structures become the main concern.
+In this case, the Gromov-Wasserstein distance is adopted to measure the discrepancy between their inner structures.
+The main idea of Gromov-Wasserstein distance is to consider the transportation of similarity matrices of points which are in the same spaces.
 However, such formulation of Gromov-Wasserstein distance is computationally expensive as we need to solve a quadratic programming problem.
-To improve the computational complexity of Gromov-Wasserstein distance, Peyr\'{e} et al.~\cite{peyre2016gromov} propose to regularizing the objective function of Gromov-Wasserstein based on the entropy of the transportation plan, which we refer to as \emph{entropic Gromov-Wasserstein}.
-The entropic regularization idea had also been used earlier in optimal transport and had been shown to improve greatly the computation of optimal transport~\cite{cuturi2013sinkhorn, altschuler2017near, Dvurechensky-2018-Computational, lin2019efficient}.
-The improvement in approximation of Gromov-Wasserstein distance via the entropic regularization has lead to an increasing interest of using that divergence to several applications, including deep generative model~\cite{bunne2019learning}, computer graphics~\cite{solomon2016entropic, xu2019scalable, chen2020graph}, and natural language processing~\cite{Alvarez-2018-Gromov, grave2019unsupervised}.
-When measures are not probability measures and unbalanced, i.e., they may have different total masses, unbalanced version of Gromov-Wasserstein, named unbalanced Gromov-Wasserstein, via the idea of unbalanced optimal transport~\cite{chizat2018scaling} had been introduced in the recent work of~\cite{Peyreunbalanced}.
-The entropic unbalanced Gromov-Wasserstein has been used in robust machine learning applications~\cite{Peyreunbalanced}.
+To reduce the computational cost of Gromov-Wasserstein distance,~\cite{peyre2016gromov} propose to regularize the objective function of Gromov-Wasserstein based on the entropy of the transportation plan, which we refer to as \emph{entropic Gromov-Wasserstein}.
+The entropic regularization idea had also been used earlier in optimal transport and had been shown to improve greatly the computation of optimal transport~\citep{cuturi2013sinkhorn, altschuler2017near, Dvurechensky-2018-Computational, lin2019efficient}.
+The improvement in approximation of Gromov-Wasserstein distance via the entropic regularization has led to an increasing interest of using that divergence to several applications, including deep generative models~\citep{bunne2019learning}, computer graphics~\citep{solomon2016entropic, xu2019scalable, chen2020graph}, and natural language processing~\citep{Alvarez-2018-Gromov, grave2019unsupervised}.
+When measures are not probability measures and unbalanced, i.e., they may have different total masses, unbalanced version of Gromov-Wasserstein, named unbalanced Gromov-Wasserstein, via the idea of unbalanced optimal transport~\citep{chizat2018scaling} had been introduced in the recent work of~\cite{Peyreunbalanced}.
+The entropic unbalanced Gromov-Wasserstein has been used in robust machine learning applications~\citep{Peyreunbalanced}.
 Despite their practicalities, theoretical understandings of entropic (unbalanced) Gromov-Wasserstein are still nascent.
 The recent work of~\cite{Salmona2021gromov} studied the closed-form expression of Gromov-Wasserstein between Gaussian distributions in different dimensions.
 However, to the best of our knowledge, the full theoretical analysis of entropic Gromov-Wasserstein and its unbalanced version between (unbalanced) Gaussian distributions in different dimensions has remained poorly understood.